-Student Drop-Off and Pick-Up Procedures 2023-2024
+Student Drop-Off and Pick-Up Procedures 2024-2025

-Drop-Off (Students must be in reporting room by 7:40am)
+Drop-Off (Students must be in reporting to homeroom by 7:40am)

-- 1. All vehicles should enter PCHS at the 5th Street and Linden Avenue entrance. - 2.
-Students should be dropped off at the walkway between 4th Street and 5th Street. - 3.
-Students should walk up the walkway and enter the building at the Main Entrance - 4.
-All traffic should exit onto 4th Street.
+- 1. All vehicles should enter PCHS between the auditorium and the football field across from Cathedral Ave (the back circle). - 2.
+Students should be dropped off at the back circle. - 3.
+Students should enter the building through the doors labeled "L" - 4.
+All traffic should exit behind the school onto 6^{th} St.